J8088/rent_split/README.md

 This program was based on my old Ebay Selling List program, which is also available on my github, which in turn was based on Qt's own [Address Book Example](https://doc.qt.io/qt-5/qtwidgets-itemviews-addressbook-example.html) .

+## Tests
+The tests folder holds a small file filled with dummy values that I used for debugging.
+I have made it available to the general public in case anyone would want to check how the program works on their own.
+To use it, simply load the file as if it where any other saved Bill Split database.
+If any notable bugs arise, please, post a message or send an email to emanueljose11@hotmail.com

 ### Technologies Used
 This application was built with Qt 5.12.2 and C++11.